hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 <img src="../img/gene_filtering.png" width="600">

-**DESeq2 will perform this filtering by default; however other DE tools, such as EdgeR will not.** It is important to understand what filtering is performed by your tool of choice to know if you need to perform any additional filtering prior to the differential expression analysis.
+**DESeq2 will perform this filtering by default; however other DE tools, such as EdgeR will not.**  Filtering is a necessary step, even if you are using limma-voom and/or edgeR's quasi-likelihood methods.
+Be sure to follow pre-filtering steps when using other tools, as outlined in their user guides found on Bioconductor as they generally perform much better.

 ## Mov10 quality assessment and exploratory analysis using DESeq2